kolasniwash/short-term-energy-demand-forecasting/README.md

 ## Problem Definition and Motivation
 This project is inspired by the paper [Tackling Climate Change with Machine Learning](https://arxiv.org/abs/1906.05433) where forecasting is identified as one of the highest impact research areas to contributing to more renewable energy in the grid.
 Further, it explores the results from [here](https://www.researchgate.net/publication/330155110_Short-Term_Load_Forecasting_in_Smart_Grids_An_Intelligent_Modular_Approach) where the authors argue that traditional statistical forecasting is more computationally efficient compared to state of the art approaches.
 Finally, the last model draws from the data structure, and problem setup in the [following paper](https://www.researchgate.net/publication/323847484_Statistical_and_Machine_Learning_forecasting_methods_Concerns_and_ways_forward) to implement a state of the art Long Short Term Network forecast.

+Energy demand forecasting is highly relevant to an effiecnt electrical grid.
+Improved forecasting is beneficial to deployment of renewable energy, planning for high/low load days, and reducing wastage from polluting on reseve standby generation (typically inefficent gas or coal fired powerplants).

 ##### Project objectives
 1. Implement classical statistical forecasting models
 2. Implement state of the art neural network forecasting models